Hannah and Her Sisters: Plot

 Holly's story is the film's third main arc.
 A former cocaine addict, she is an unsuccessful actress who cannot settle on a career.
 After borrowing money from Hannah, she starts a catering business with April, a friend and fellow actress.
 Holly and April end up as rivals in auditions for parts in Broadway musicals, as well as for the affections of an architect, David.
-Holly abandons the catering business after the romance with David fails and decides to try her hand at writing.
+Holly abandons the catering business after David rejects her in favor of April and decides to try her hand at writing.
 The career change forces her once again to borrow money from Hannah, a dependency that Holly resents.
 She writes a script inspired by Hannah and Elliot, which greatly upsets Hannah.
-It is suggested that much of the script involved personal details of Hannah and Elliot's marriage that had been conveyed to Holly through Lee (having been transmitted first from Elliot).
-Although this threatens to expose the affair between Elliot and Lee, Elliot soon disavows disclosing any such details.
 Holly sets aside her script, and instead writes a story inspired by her own life, which Mickey reads and admires greatly, vowing to help her get it produced and leading to their second date.

 A minor arc in the film tells part of the story of Norma and Evan.
-They are the parents of Hannah and her two sisters, and still have acting careers of their own.
-Their own tumultuous marriage revolves around Norma's alcoholism and alleged affairs, but the long-term bond between them is evident in Evan's flirtatious anecdotes about Norma while playing piano at the Thanksgiving gatherings.
+They are the parents of Hannah and her sisters, and still have acting careers of their own.
+Their own tumultuous marriage revolves around Norma's alcoholism and the alleged affairs of both of them, but the long-term bond between them is evident in Evan's flirtatious anecdotes about Norma while playing piano at the Thanksgiving gatherings.

 By the time of the film's third Thanksgiving, Lee has married a literature professor she met while taking random classes at Columbia University.
-Hannah and Elliot have reconciled their marriage.
-The film's final shot reveals that Holly is married to Mickey and that she is pregnant.
+Hannah and Elliot have reconciled their marriage, and Hannah has a role in a television production of Othello.
+The film's final shot reveals that Holly is married to Mickey and is pregnant.